Memorandum D18-4-1: Select Luxury Items Tax on Importation

 - Tariff classification numbers

-- Price thresholds, taxable amount and amount of luxury tax
+- Price threshold, taxable amount and amount of luxury tax

 - Application framework